AleksandrBelous/Numeric_systems_calculator/README.md

 # Numeric_systems_calculator
-The calculator allows to translate and calculate a larg mount of numbers in mixed numeral systems.
+The calculator allows to translate and calculate a larg amount of numbers in mixed numeral systems.

 Use '_' to specify the number system (10 by default);